Stelara

 Stelara can only be obtained with a prescription and should be given under the supervision of a doctor who has experience in diagnosing and treating the diseases that Stelara is used for.

-In Crohn’s disease and ulcerative colitis, treatment is started with Stelara infusion (drip) into a vein over at least 1 hour.
-The dose depends on the patient’s bodyweight.
-Eight weeks after the first infusion, a dose of 90 mg is injected under the skin.
-Patients then continue with Stelara injected under the skin every 8 or 12 weeks depending on how well the treatment is working.
+In Crohn’s disease and ulcerative colitis, Stelara treatment is started as an infusion (drip) into a vein lasting at least 1 hour.
+Eight weeks after the first infusion, Stelara is given as an injection under the skin.
+Patients then continue with Stelara injected under the skin every 8 or 12 weeks, depending on how well the treatment is working.

-Patients or their caregivers may inject Stelara under the skin once they have been trained, if their doctor thinks that this is appropriate.
+Patients or their caregivers may inject Stelara once they have been trained, if their doctor thinks that this is appropriate.
 For more information about using Stelara, see the package leaflet or contact your doctor or pharmacist.

 Plaque psoriasis